rollethu/noe/README.md

 With Rollet’s vehicle identification technology, your car becomes a payment token, so no cash or card payments are needed at parking lots, fuel stations, or even drive-through restaurants.

+# Documentation

+You can find User Guide and Developer [documentation in the Wiki](https://github.com/rollethu/noe/wiki).